sachsmc/knit-git-markr-guide/git/git.md

 Introduction
 ---------------

-> Your closest collaborator is you six months ago, but you don't reply emails.
+> Your closest collaborator is you six months ago, but you don't reply to emails.

 > -Paul Wilson